-63.2.1 The turbocharger and compressor shall hereinafter be referred to as 'compressor'.

-63.2.2 The regulations in force concerning the air restrictor and marking remain applicable (Articles 254-6.1 and 255-5.1.8.3 of Appendix J).

-63.2.3 The compressor fitted to the car and one spare compressor will be checked and sealed at pre-rally scrutineering.

-63.2.4 The compressors will be marked with the car's number for use exclusively on that car.

-63.2.5 All used compressors must remain sealed from pre-rally scrutineering until the end of the rally in order that scrutineers may check their conformity.

-63.2.6 The above rules are also compulsory for all cars whose compressors are not equipped with an air restrictor.
+- 63.2.1 The turbocharger and compressor shall hereinafter be referred to as 'compressor'. - 63.2.2 The regulations in force concerning the air restrictor and marking remain applicable (Articles 254-6.1 and 255-5.1.8.3 of Appendix J). - 63.2.3 The compressor fitted to the car and one spare compressor will be checked and sealed with seals bearing the same number at pre-rally scrutineering. - 63.2.4 The compressors will be assigned to the car's number for use exclusively on that car. - 63.2.5 All used compressors must remain sealed from pre-rally scrutineering until the end of the rally in order that scrutineers may check their conformity. - 63.2.6 The above rules are also compulsory for all cars whose compressors are not equipped with an air restrictor.
 In this case, the compressors will be marked only for the purpose of counting them.